Coplay, Pennsylvania

-Coplay is a borough in Lehigh County, Pennsylvania.
+Coplay is a borough in Lehigh County, Pennsylvania, United States.
 Coplay's population was 3,348 at the 2020 census.
 It is located six miles (10 km) northwest of Allentown.
-The borough is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+The borough is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.